atiaisaac/my_simsiam-tf/README.md

 ### Optimizer

 The paper mentions the use of an SGD optimizer with a learning rate scheduler, weight decay and momentum of 0.9.
+In my notebook, I try with both `tfa.optimizers.SGDW` and `tf.keras.optimizers.SGD` with weight decay for the latter included in the MLP layers as L2 regularization argument.

 Batch size however is not imperative and much attention was not given to it.